 Editor’s Note: This is an article we originally published back in 2011 for the 10th anniversary of 9/11 by an author who wrote for us under the alias LacesOutDan.
-We thought we’d republish his excellent remembrance of a Cornell lacrosse great who was lost on this awful day 16 years ago.
+Every year since, we’ve republished this article in remembrance of those lost in 9/11 and a Cornell lacrosse great who was lost on this awful day 19 years ago.

 Within the lacrosse world, you may have heard of Eamon McEneaney.